 Camp Rock of Georgia all began with the relationship of two board members who shared a passion for helping children through adoption.
 The idea for an organization to help meet the needs of underprivileged children in South Georgia grew from this friendship.
 In 2011, an opportunity presented itself through the combined efforts of local churches for Camp Rock to go from dream to reality.
-With the realization that many children would never get to experience a traditional sleep away camp, the founders of Camp Rock began to make plans for an exciting and fun packed summer camp.
+With the realization that many children would never get to experience a traditional sleep away camp, the founders of Camp Rock began to make plans for an exciting and fun packed summer camp (held at an off-site county facility).

 The camp is held during the month of July at varying locations.
 This sleep away camp allows children to just be kids and have a safe, fun, and spiritual week living in the outdoors.
 Over the past five years, Camp Rock has provided an fun camp experience for over 600 children from high risk environments.